timgdavies/stroudinvestigates.github.io/_posts/2017-11-10-protecting-public-rights.md

 > ...we’re proposing to take all costs of running the building and to maintain at least as much public use of it as it has now.

-But without seeing the bid detail, it’s hard to test the assumptions behind this promise.
+But without seeing the bid detail, it’s hard to check how realistic this promise is.
 Running the venue _and_ using it as a staff meeting place could be a complex proposition.
 For example:

 * The main upstairs room will be used by up to 700 staff during the week.
 This presumably means some kinds of daytime events (like the [Fabulous Sound Scapes](http://www.subscriptionrooms.org.uk/whats-on/fabulous-sound-machines/) exhibition) will no longer be possible.
 What about sound checks and setup for bands?
 * Will the traditional uses of the square (morris dancing, demos, Goodwill Evening) all be protected?
 How?
 What about if one of these clashes with a commercial event?
 Could the square become a car park?
 Will the flower van still be allowed to use the forecourt?